jacklul/asuswrt-scripts/README.md

 This script can backup all NVRAM variables and selected `/jffs` contents to cloud service using [Rclone](https://github.com/rclone/rclone).

 You have to download the binary and place it on the USB drive.
-If you installed it through the **Entware** then it will be automatically detected, alternatively it will install it when it detects **Entware** installation (then remove it after the job is done - this feature is targeted for installation in `/tmp`).
+If you installed it through the **Entware** then it will be automatically detected, alternatively it will install it when it detects **Entware** installation (then remove it after the job is done - this feature is targeted for Entware installation in RAM).

 [Example backup list](/extras/rclone.list) that can be used with this script.